PhysicsRemotelab/documentation/_pages/live/analytics.markdown

 ---
 layout: page
-title: Analytics
+title: Google Analytics
 permalink: /analytics/
 ---

-This is short introduction how to configure Google Analytics for website.
-Register and login on [Google Analytics](https://analytics.google.com/).
+This is short introduction how to configure Google Analytics for website to track user visits.
+Register on [Google Analytics](https://analytics.google.com/).

 After logging in, create account for application.
 For Remote Lab account is called remotelab.

 ![image](/documentation/assets/img/analytics-account.png)

-Then it is possible to add properties to account, than need to be tracked.
+Then it is possible to add properties to account, that can be tracked.
 In current example, we can create remotelab-documentation property.

 ![image](/documentation/assets/img/analytics-property.png)

-When property is setup, then we can setup which data stream we want to receive data from, tehre can website address be filled.
+When property is created, then setup data stream where data will be coming from, in current example it is going to be website.

 ![image](/documentation/assets/img/analytics-stream.png)

-Now, it is possible to get Measurement ID for Google Analytics, that is can be used on a website.
+Now, it is possible to get Measurement ID, that will be used on a website.

 ![image](/documentation/assets/img/analytics-measurementid.png)

-Here is script than needs to be copied into HTML file HEAD section to enable tracking site visits.
+Here is script than needs to be copied to website source code (HTML file HEAD section) to enable tracking site visits.

 ![image](/documentation/assets/img/analytics-script.png)

+In current example ID is G-JFQMJ0NMX2.
+It needs to be unique per website.

 ```
 <!-- Global site tag (gtag.js) - Google Analytics -->